top of page

 If you've mastered the forehand serve, another great way to improve your game is to learn several different serves.
 Keeping your opponent guessing as to where your serve will go will keep them off guard and make it easier for you to score points.

-Putting a spin on your serve is a common way to keep your opponent on his toes.
-Backspin, sidespin and topspin are all great tricks to add to your serves, especially if you can keep varying them.
+Putting a spin on your serve is a common way to keep your opponent off guard.
+Backspin, sidespin, and topspin are all great tricks to add to your serves, especially if you can vary them effectively.
 Changing up where your serve lands on your opponent's side will also make your serves more of a challenge to return.
-Learning how to put spin on a pingpong ball serve can be difficult, but after you practice enough to master it, you will see how valuable the skill can be.
+Learning how to put spin on a ping pong ball serve can be difficult, but after you practice enough to master it, you will see how valuable the skill can be.

 3. Keep Moving

-As you begin pingpong, you might find yourself standing in one spot as you play, leaning or reaching for the ball.
-This might work at first, especially against other beginner players, but if you want to truly improve your game, you need to incorporate movement.
+As you begin ping pong, you might find yourself standing in one spot as you play, leaning or reaching for the ball.
+This might work at first, especially against other beginner players, but to truly improve your game, you need to incorporate movement.

 Moving your body as you play will put you in the best position to return the ball.
 If a ball is heading to a corner and you don't move your body, you have to reach for the ball and hope you make a good hit.
 If you instead move yourself in front of the ball, you'll have a much wider range of options for your return hit.
 Making sure you're always moving will help you level up your game.